rapenne-s/bento/README.md

 - DONE ~~being able to use a single flakes with multiple hosts that **bento** will automatically assign to the nixosConfiguration names as hosts~~
 - DONE ~~handle automatic reboot if the kernel changed~~
 - automatic reboot should be scheduled if desired, this may require making bento a NixOS module to set a timer in it, if no timer then it would reboot immediately
+- document config.sh in the reference
+- figure out how to make a tutorial for bento
+- sftp timeout should be configurable in `config.sh`

 ## Minor